The rise of cutting-edge, disruptive technologies is changing the face of procurement.

 In the procurement software world we’ve recognised this for some time.
 Yes, a multi-tenant cloud-based B2B platform does have some of the attendant features of remotely controlled technology.
 Upgrades are automatic and the addition of features, as well as bug-fixes is carried out without intervention from the subscriber.

 But that is the difference.
 In our world the customers are subscribers and pay for the rights to use the technology.
 Should they choose to stop using the software they cease to be subscribers and they are not left with a “bricked” system that owes them a small fortune in wasted investment.

 It is attendant upon us at GEP to drive the customer to ROI rapidly, because that, after all is our entire raison d’etre.
-If the subscription to the SMART by GEP platform doesn’t pay for itself over and over then there’s something wrong somewhere.
+If the subscription to the GEP SMARTTM platform doesn’t pay for itself over and over then there’s something wrong somewhere.

 Perhaps it’s time for the rest of the technology world to follow suit.
 The mobile phone industry nearly got there, with handsets being free in return for a contract of subscription, but vastly expensive smartphones killed that forward-thinking model.

 But companies like Google, whose Nest subsidiary recently announced the active bricking of one of its product lines, could do worse than reinvent the paradigm for owning technology.

 Some businesses have taken a good deal of time to come around to the idea that ownership of the business systems is not the be-all and end-all it once was.
 What matters is results, not ownership.